utkarshgaurkush/indexes/history/Spectrum.md

     -   <details><summary>The Portuguese in India</summary>

-        -   The Quest for and Discovery of a 25
-        -   Sea Route to India
+        -   The Quest for and Discovery of a Sea Route to India
-        -   From Trading to Ruling 27
+        -   From Trading to Ruling
-        -   Portuguese State 31
+        -   Portuguese State
-        -   Portuguese Lose Favour with the Mughals 34
+        -   Portuguese Lose Favour with the Mughals
-        -   Decline of the Portuguese 36
+        -   Decline of the Portuguese
-        -   Significance of the Portuguese 37
+        -   Significance of the Portuguese
         </details>
     -   <details><summary>The Dutch</summary>

-        -   Dutch Settlements 39
+        -   Dutch Settlements
-        -   Anglo-Dutch Rivalry 40
+        -   Anglo-Dutch Rivalry
-        -   Decline of the Dutch in India 41
+        -   Decline of the Dutch in India
         </details>
     -   <details><summary>The English</summary>

-        -   Charter of Queen Elizabeth I 41
+        -   Charter of Queen Elizabeth I
-        -   Progress of the English Company 42
+        -   Progress of the English Company
         </summary>
     -   <details><summary>The French</summary>

-        -   Foundation of French Centres in India 46
+        -   Foundation of French Centres in India
-        -   The Anglo-French Struggle for Supremacy: the 48
+        -   The Anglo-French Struggle for Supremacy: the Carnatic Wars
-        -   Carnatic Wars
-        -   Causes for the English Success and the 55
+        -   Causes for the English Success and the  French Failure
-        -   French Failure
         </details>
-    -   The Danes 58
+    -   The Danes
     -   <details><summary>Why the English Succeeded against Other European Powers</summary>

-        -   Structure and Nature of the Trading Companies 58
+        -   Structure and Nature of the Trading Companies
-        -   Naval Superiority 59
+        -   Naval Superiority
-        -   Industrial Revolution 59
+        -   Industrial Revolution
-        -   Military Skill and Discipline 59
+        -   Military Skill and Discipline
-        -   Stable Government 59
+        -   Stable Government
-        -   Lesser Zeal for Religion 60
+        -   Lesser Zeal for Religion
-        -   Use of Debt Market 60
+        -   Use of Debt Market
         </details>
-    -   Summary 61
+    -   Summary
     -   Boxes
-        -   Portuguese Rise and Fall 37
+        -   Portuguese Rise and Fall
-        -   Formative Years of the East India Company 45
+        -   Formative Years of the East India Company
-        -   Rise and Fall of Dupleix in India 51
+        -   Rise and Fall of Dupleix in India
         -   About the Goods in Trade Initially

 4.  <details><summary>India on the Eve of British Conquest</summary>

-    -   <details><summary>Challenges before the Mughals 64</summary>
+    -   <details><summary>Challenges before the Mughals </summary>

-        -   External Challenges 64
+        -   External Challenges
-        -   Weak Rulers after Aurangzeb—An 67
+        -   Weak Rulers after Aurangzeb—An Internal Challenge
-        -   Internal Challenge
         </details>
     -   <details><summary>Causes of Decline of Mughal Empire</summary>

-        -   Shifting Allegiance of Zamindars 70
+        -   Shifting Allegiance of Zamindars
-        -   Jagirdari Crisis 70
+        -   Jagirdari Crisis
-        -   Rise of Regional Aspirations 73
+        -   Rise of Regional Aspirations
         -   Economic and Administrative Problems
         </details>
-    -   <details><summary>Rise of Regional States 75</summary>
+    -   <details><summary>Rise of Regional States</summary>

-        -   Survey of Regional Kingdoms 75
+        -   Survey of Regional Kingdoms
-        -   Nature and Limitations of Regional States 79
+        -   Nature and Limitations of Regional States
         </details>
     -   <details><summary>Socio-Economic Conditions</summary>

-        -   Agriculture 80
+        -   Agriculture
-        -   Trade and Industry 80
+        -   Trade and Industry
-        -   Status of Education 82
+        -   Status of Education
         -   Societal Set-up
-        -   Development in Art, Architecture and Culture 85
+        -   Development in Art, Architecture and Culture
         </details>
-    -   Summary 86
+    -   Summary
     -   Boxes
         -   Why Many Empire-shaking Battles at Panipat?
-66
         -   Causes of the Mughals’ Downfall in a Nutshell
 5.  <details><summary>Expansion and Consolidation of British Power in India</summary>

-    -   The British Imperial History 88
+    -   The British Imperial History
     -   Was the British Conquest Accidental or Intentional?
-88
     -   When did the British Period Begin in India?
-90
     -   <details><summary>Causes of British Success in India</summary>

-        -   Superior Arms, Military and Strategy 91
+        -   Superior Arms, Military and Strategy
-        -   Better Military Discipline and Regular Salary 92
+        -   Better Military Discipline and Regular Salary
-        -   Civil Discipline and Fair Selection System 92
+        -   Civil Discipline and Fair Selection System
-        -   Brilliant Leadership and Support of Second 92
+        -   Brilliant Leadership and Support of Second
         -   Line Leaders
-        -   Strong Financial Backup 93
+        -   Strong Financial Backup
-        -   Nationalist Pride 93
+        -   Nationalist Pride
         </details>
     -   <details><summary>British Conquest of Bengal</summary>

-        -   Bengal on the Eve of British Conquest 93
+        -   Bengal on the Eve of British Conquest
-        -   Alivardi Khan and the English 94
+        -   Alivardi Khan and the English
-        -   Challenges Before Siraj-ud-daula 95
+        -   Challenges Before Siraj-ud-daula
-        -   The Battle of Plassey 95
+        -   The Battle of Plassey
-        -   Mir Kasim and the Treaty of 1760 97
+        -   Mir Kasim and the Treaty of 1760
-        -   The Battle of Buxar 98
+        -   The Battle of Buxar
-        -   The Treaty of Allahabad 100
+        -   The Treaty of Allahabad
-        -   Dual Government in Bengal (1765-72) 101
+        -   Dual Government in Bengal (1765-72)
         </details>
     -   <details><summary>Mysore’s Resistance to the Company</summary>

-        -   The Wodeyar / Mysore Dynasty 102
+        -   The Wodeyar / Mysore Dynasty
-        -   Rise of Haidar Ali 102
+        -   Rise of Haidar Ali
-        -   First Anglo-Mysore War (1767-69) 103
+        -   First Anglo-Mysore War (1767-69)
-        -   Second Anglo-Mysore War (1780-84) 104
+        -   Second Anglo-Mysore War (1780-84)
         -   Third Anglo-Mysore War
-        -   Fourth Anglo-Mysore War 106
+        -   Fourth Anglo-Mysore War
-        -   Mysore After Tipu 109
+        -   Mysore After Tipu
         </details>
     -   <details><summary>Anglo-Maratha Struggle for Supremacy</summary>

-        -   Rise of the Marathas 109
+        -   Rise of the Marathas
-        -   Entry of the English into Maratha Politics 110
+        -   Entry of the English into Maratha Politics
-        -   First Anglo-Maratha War (1775-82) 110
+        -   First Anglo-Maratha War (1775-82)
-        -   Second Anglo Maratha War (1803-1805) 113
+        -   Second Anglo Maratha War (1803-1805)
-        -   Third Anglo-Maratha War (1817-19) 114
+        -   Third Anglo-Maratha War (1817-19)
-        -   Why the Marathas Lost 116
+        -   Why the Marathas Lost
         </details>
     -   <details><summary>Conquest of Sindh</summary>

-        -   Rise of Talpuras Amirs 118
+        -   Rise of Talpuras Amirs
-        -   Gradual Ascendancy over Sindh 119
+        -   Gradual Ascendancy over Sindh
-        -   Criticisms of the Conquest of Sindh 122
+        -   Criticisms of the Conquest of Sindh
         </details>
-    -   <details><summary>Conquest of Punjab 123</summary>
+    -   <details><summary>Conquest of Punjab </summary>

-        -   Consolidation of Punjab under the Sikhs 123
+        -   Consolidation of Punjab under the Sikhs
-        -   Ranjit Singh and the English 124
+        -   Ranjit Singh and the English
-        -   Punjab After Ranjit Singh 125
+        -   Punjab After Ranjit Singh
-        -   First Anglo-Sikh War (1845-46) 126
+        -   First Anglo-Sikh War (1845-46)
-        -   Second Anglo-Sikh War (1848-49) 128
+        -   Second Anglo-Sikh War (1848-49)
         -   Significance of the Anglo-Sikh Wars
         </details>
     -   <details><summary>Extension of British Paramountcy Through Administrative Policy</summary>

-        -   The Policy of Ring-Fence 130
+        -   The Policy of Ring-Fence
-        -   Subsidiary Alliance 130
+        -   Subsidiary Alliance
         -   Doctrine of Lapse
         </details>
     -   <details><summary>Relations of British India with Neighbouring Countries</summary>

-        -   Anglo-Bhutanese Relations 136
+        -   Anglo-Bhutanese Relations
-        -   Anglo-Nepalese Relations 136
+        -   Anglo-Nepalese Relations
-        -   Anglo-Burmese Relations 137
+        -   Anglo-Burmese Relations
-        -   Anglo-Tibetan Relations 138
+        -   Anglo-Tibetan Relations
-        -   Anglo-Afghan Relations 139
+        -   Anglo-Afghan Relations
-        -   John Lawrence and the Policy of 141
+        -   John Lawrence and the Policy of
         -   Masterly Inactivity
-        -   Lytton and the Policy of Proud Reserve 142
+        -   Lytton and the Policy of Proud Reserve
         </details>
-    -   British India and the North-West Frontier 143
+    -   British India and the North-West Frontier
     -   Summary
     -   Boxes
-        -   Robert Clive 99
+        -   Robert Clive
-        -   Estimate of Tipu Sultan 107
+        -   Estimate of Tipu Sultan
         -   Annexation of Awadh